zcash/zips/drafts/str4d-stratum/draft1.rst

 where the miner does not require any control over what they mine (for example, a miner connected to a local [P2Pool]_ node).
-However, the protocol is very specific to Bitcoin, in that it makes assumptions about the block header format, and the available nonce space.
+However, the protocol is very specific to Bitcoin, in that it makes assumptions about the block header format, and the available nonce space [Bitcoin-Block]_.
 Zcash has made changes that invalidate these assumptions.

 Having a formal specification for a Zcash-compatible Stratum-style mining protocol means that existing pool operators and miner authors can quickly and